 You wait in a mostly covered queue for your chance to spin around for 1.5 minutes in one of 18 pastel-colored teacups.
 Dizziness is sure to ensue!
 It’s good, clean, non-thrill fun for all ages.
 What else can we say about it?

-The Mad Tea Party is open as one of the Magic Kingdom's Extra Magic Hour attractions.
-This program allows resort guests entrance to the park one hour earlier than normal operating hours on designated days.
+The Mad Tea Party is open as one of the Magic Kingdom’s Extra Magic Hour attractions.
+This program allows resort guests entrance to the park one hour earlier or later than normal operating hours on designated days.

 Warnings: If you have problems with spinning, avoid this ride!
 Not only do the teacups spin on the platform, but you can turn the wheel in the center of the cup to make your individual teacup spin as well!
 Not surprisingly, you can get quite dizzy on this ride.